MSchmoecker/StacklandsHigherUI/Readme.md

 # Higher Sidebar
 ## About
-Increases the height of sidebar elements.
+Increases the height of the info text box.

 ![Showcase](https://raw.githubusercontent.com/MSchmoecker/StacklandsHigherUI/master/Docs/Showcase.png)

 ## Config
 The height of the info box can be set custom and the remaining space is filled with the sidebar.
+By default the info box is scaled dynamically by the needed text space, this can be toggled with "Use Dynamic Height" to use a static height.

 The config entries are generated after the first start at `BepInEx/config/com.maxsch.stacklands.higherui.cfg`.

-The config file can also be edited while the game is running, the changes will be applied in-game upon saving the file.
+The config file can also be edited while the game is running and the changes will be applied in-game upon saving the file.

 ## Manual Installation
-This mod requires BepInEx to work, it is a modding framework that allows multiple mods being loaded.
-Furthermore, this mod uses Harmony to patch into the game, which means no game code is distributed and allows multiple mods to change it interdependent.

 1. Download and install BepInEx from [Thunderstore](https://stacklands.thunderstore.io/package/BepInEx/BepInExPack_Stacklands)
-3. Download this mod and extract it into `BepInEx/plugins/`
+2. Download this mod and extract it into `BepInEx/plugins/`
-4. Launch the game!
+3. Launch the game!
 If everything works, you should already see that the height of the sidebar elements is increased.

-## Useful Tools
-- ConfigurationManager (https://github.com/BepInEx/BepInEx.ConfigurationManager/releases): Adds the ability to change the config at runtime.

 ## Development